 The optional information section is not an additional essay, and most candidates do not need to complete this section.
 This is a space where you can address any questions you think the admissions committee may have about your application.
 For example, if there’s a gap on your resume or you’ve chosen an unconventional recommender, this is the appropriate place to provide clarification.

 Yale SOM is committed to continuous innovation in the ways we identify future members of our community.
 We look for broadminded, intellectually curious students that represent a diversity of backgrounds and interests.
-The newest component of our application process is the Behavioral Assessment, although we’ve been working on it behind the scenes for more than five years.
+The newest component of our application process is the Behavioral Assessment, although we’ve been working on it behind the scenes for more than six years.

 The Behavioral Assessment is an online admissions tool administered by the research division of ETS.
 It measures a set of interpersonal and intrapersonal competencies associated with business school success.
 It is a forced-choice module that takes about 20 minutes to complete and should be completed in a single sitting.
 You do not need to do anything in advance to prepare for the assessment, nor does it require any specialized knowledge or background.
 While the assessment alone will not be the deciding factor for admission, it can provide valuable information when used in context with other elements of an application.